roundedup/minimal-mistakes/_posts/2018-04-10-kickstarter.md

 ## Choose your words carefully

-Let us turn our attention to the title and short description, a sort of pitch, of each campaign. we can use [tf-idf]().
-I used the [scikit-learn]() .
-For simplicity I consider title and blurb together so that each campaign is characterized only by one text, then we can use tf-idf to assign a weight to all the words in the collection.
+Let us turn our attention to the title and short description, a sort of pitch, of each campaign.
-Now each text is represented by a vector, its values .
+We can use term frequency–inverse document frequency [(tf-idf)](https://en.wikipedia.org/wiki/Tf-idf), which should highlight how relevant a word is in set of documents.
+With this method we can turn each document in a vector of features corresponding to the weights of words present (or not) in it.
+I implement it using [scikit-learn](http://scikit-learn.org/stable/modules/feature_extraction.html#tfidf-term-weighting).
+For simplicity I consider title and blurb together so that each campaign is characterized only by one text.
 How can we look for words that are more relevant in funded projects versus failed ones?
 One simple thing to do is to divide the collection in two sets, either successful or not, and then compute the average tf-idf representation of the texts in the two sets.
 Now take one word and look at its scores in the averages.
 If it's not correlated with success or failure it will likely have a similar score